8.10.1 Creating Text Labels

 Other relevant topics:

-Creating a new text label
+Creating and customizing a label

 - Click the Text Tool button.

 - Click at the desired text entry point on your Origin window (graph, worksheet, etc.).

 - Right-click at the desired location in your Origin window.

 - Select Add Text from the shortcut menu.

 type your text and customize it using some combination of the following: